 Development Review Team (DRT) is scheduled to meet this week regarding these potential projects/proposals (see DRT Snapshot):

-Development Review Team (DRT) will meet to this week regarding the following potential projects/proposals (see DRT Snapshot):
+Development Review Team (DRT) is scheduled to meet this week regarding the following potential projects/proposals. (see DRT Snapshot):